Arcikaka/weather-api/README.md

 Weather_api
 ===========

-A simple rest_api to check weather.
+A simple api to check weather.

 To install download repository and hit composer install.